 With technology tracking our digital footprint in a “big brother” kind of way, consumer profiles are becoming crystal clear.
 And with this deepening reservoir of online consumer data comes opportunities to target audiences more precisely than ever before.

 Advanced access is allowing us to serve ads that are hyper-targeted to specific consumers, delivering messaging that is far less disruptive, more interesting, more valuable and even flattering.
-As a result, the advertiser is reaching their audience in a more financially efficient and trackable fashion and the consumer is not irritated by a barrage of irrelevant messaging.
+As a result, advertisers are reaching their audiences in more financially efficient and trackable fashion and consumers are not irritated by a barrage of irrelevant messaging.
 A win-win for both.

 What is Programmatic advertising?